IronicResearch/lf3000-brio/Lightning/readme.txt

    3. Install packages:

+      # sudo apt-get install scratchbox-core scratchbox-libs
       # sudo apt-get install scratchbox-toolchain-arm-gcc4.1-uclibc20061004
+      # sudo /scratchbox/sbin/sbox_adduser <yourusername>

 Note you may need to modify the CC compiler directive in the arm-g++.py script to use the explicit full path to arm-linux-g++.
+Or put this:

+export PATH=$PATH:/scratchbox/compilers/arm-gcc4.1-uclibc20061004/bin/

+in your .bashrc

 See ReleaseNotes.txt for important information about which versions of other software components are required on the target.